cladam/cladam.github.io/_posts/2025-11-26-scratchpad-to-database.md

 comments: true
 ---

 I love the terminal, but I still spend half my day in Sublime Text.
-When an idea appears — or a meeting suddenly starts — I just hit **Cmd+N** to open a blank, unsaved buffer and start typing.
+When an idea appears I hit **Cmd+N** to open a blank, unsaved buffer and start typing.

 Saving it on the other hand, that is a friction point for me:
 **File → Save As → choose a folder → name the file → confirm → then remember where it actually went.**